vvsmmg-dev/berachain/README.md

 5. Deposit to bend
 6. Borrow from bend
 7. Mint honey jar
+8. Beranames mint
-8. Contract creating (in progress)
+9. Contract creating

 ### Menu
 1. Claim Bera for all wallets
 2. Start base route for all wallets
 3. Choose activity for wallets
-4. Random activity on the wallets (not implented yet // to do)
+4. Random activity on the wallets

 ### Installation
 + Install Python v3.10